Ling adder

-In electronics, a Ling adder is a particularly fast binary adder designed using H. Ling's equations and generally implemented in BiCMOS.
+In electronics, a Ling adder is a particularly fast binary adder designed using H. Ling's equations.
 Samuel Naffziger of Hewlett-Packard presented an innovative 64 bit adder in 0.5 μm CMOS based on Ling's equations at ISSCC 1996.
 The Naffziger adder's delay was less than 1 nanosecond, or 7 FO4.

 Equations

 Ling adder, architecture Skllansky, radix-2, 4-bit

 In Borland Turbo Basic 1.1: